altocodenl/TODIS/readme.md

 C:\Users\dmr\clang\hello.c "001000110110100101101110011000110110110001110101011001000010000000111100011100110111010001100100011010010110111101101000001111100000101001101001011011100111010000100000011011010110000101101001011011100110001000101000001010000111101100001010111000011110100010010110110000001011000101100011101101001110110001011000010010000000101000010000101100001001110100010000000"
 ```

-A better way to do it is to split the path into hashes, and add the contents as the last item.
+A better way to do it is to split the path into hashes (that is, into a path), and add the contents as the last item.

 ```
 C Users dmr clang hello.c "001000110110100101101110011000110110110001110101011001000010000000111100011100110111010001100100011010010110111101101000001111100000101001101001011011100111010000100000011011010110000101101001011011100110001000101000001010000111101100001010111000011110100010010110110000001011000101100011101101001110110001011000010010000000101000010000101100001001110100010000000"